griptape-ai/griptape/README.md

 ### Building Your Own Tool

 Building your own tools is easy with Warpspeed!
-All you need is a Python class, JSON schema do describe tool actions to the LLM, and a set of examples.
-Let's build a simple random number generator.
+All you need is a Python class, JSON schema to describe tool actions to the LLM, a set of examples, and a Marshmallow schema for serialization/deserialization.
+Let's walk through all the required steps and build a simple random number generator tool.

 First, create a Python class in a separate directory that generates a random float and optionally truncates it: